What causes sneezing? 5 possible conditions

 Sneezing is your body’s way of removing irritants from your nose or throat.
-A sneeze is an involuntary and powerful expulsion of air.
+A sneeze is a powerful, involuntary expulsion of air.
 Sneezing often happens suddenly and without warning.
-Another name for sneezing is sternutation.
+Another name for sneezing is “sternutation.”

 While this symptom can be quite annoying, it’s not usually the result of any serious health problem.

-Part of your nose’s job is to clean the air you breathe, making sure it’s free of dirt and bacteria particles.
+Part of your nose’s job is to clean the air you breathe, making sure it’s free of dirt and bacteria.
 In most cases, your nose traps this dirt and bacteria in mucus.
 Your stomach then digests the mucus, which neutralizes any potentially harmful invaders.

 Sometimes, however, dirt and debris can enter your nose and irritate the sensitive mucous membranes inside your nose and throat.
 When these membranes become irritated, it causes you to sneeze.